Josh Bell Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.89 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals' 4.90 team ERA ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to give up the most home runs in baseball (199 total, 1.5 per game).
+- The Nationals surrender the most home runs in baseball (202 total, 1.5 per game).

+- Adon (2-0 with a 5.25 ERA and 20 strikeouts in 24 2/3 innings pitched) gets the start for the Nationals, his fifth of the season.

-- His most recent appearance came on Sunday against the Philadelphia Phillies, when the right-hander went six scoreless innings while giving up two hits.
+- His last time out was on Friday against the Miami Marlins, when the right-hander tossed six scoreless innings while giving up two hits.

-- In 25 games this season, the 31-year-old has a 4.95 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .284 to his opponents.
+- The 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings, in six games this season.
+Opponents have a .182 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.